 To finish your hat, weave in your ends, wash and lay flat to dry (or wash/dry according to yarn instructions).
 Now you’ve got yourself a super cozy hat ready to go for all your winter activities!

 I hope you enjoyed this pattern and the finished product as much as I have!
-If you make this pattern be sure to tag me at 99percent.coffee on Instagram!
+If you make this pattern, tag me at 99percent.coffee on Instagram!
 I’d love to see all the beautiful hats and color combinations everyone comes up with!